Norris leads McLaren front row sweep with Monza pole

 George Russell will line up third for Mercedes and Ferrari's Charles Leclerc and Carlos Sainz fourth and fifth with an upgraded car.

-Red Bull's Formula One leader Max Verstappen qualified only seventh, one place behind Mercedes' seven-times world champion Lewis Hamilton who had been fastest in final practice.
+Red Bull's Formula One leader Max Verstappen qualified only seventh, one place behind Mercedes' seven-time world champion Lewis Hamilton who had been fastest in final practice.

 Verstappen leads Norris by 70 points with nine races remaining but the Briton could take a chunk out of that on Sunday.